Flowtrace's Slack Analytics Dashboard helps teams improve communication and collaboration with best practice metrics and actionable recommendations.

 The above example happens in companies every day, with documents, or with information from other SaaS tools, and causes a lot of waste, misalignment, and client frustration.

-Effective cross-functional collaboration
+Benefit: Effective cross-functional collaboration

 In the early days of company's growth, cross-functional collaboration is not an issue.
 The way how work gets passed between people and teams happen organically.
 Individuals at an early stage learn how to work together innately and agree implicit rules and ways of working together.
 We all bring our own experiences and best practices with us and we adapt easily to the context when handovers and cross-functional collaboration is between couple of people only.

 When we scale and formalize the organization structure the implicit rules and habits start to take a toll.
 There are so many people we need to collaborate with, each with their own preferences.

 Learning individual styles of how Mario from engineering wants to work, and how Matt from marketing prefers working is not efficient or feasible when we have only couple of touch points across the year.